 - Make sure your computer is cleansed from viruses/spyware and has up-to-date anti-virus and anti-spyware software installed.

-- Keep your operating system and browser up-to-date with the latest security updates and patches.
+- Keep your operating system and browser current with the latest security updates and patches.

-- Install anti-virus, anti-spyware and malware detection software — The best defense against computer attacks is preventive software.
-You will need to update the software regularly to guard against new risks, so download updates from your provider as soon as they're available.
+- Install trustworthy anti-virus, anti-spyware and malware detection software — The best defense against computer and mobile device attacks is preventive software.
+You will need to update the software regularly to guard against new risks, so download updates from your provider as soon as they are available.
 Or, set the software to update automatically.
 Many vendors offer automatic updates.

 - Use a pop-up blocker — Set your browser preferences to block pop–ups.
 Pop-ups can contain inappropriate content or have malicious intentions.